RahulSinghazm/Multithreading_in_Python/README.md

 It can temporarily be put on hold (also known as sleeping) while other threads are running - this is called yielding.

-# Multithreading in Python:
-This article covers the basics of multithreading in Python programming language.
+## @ This article covers the basics of multithreading in Python programming language.
 Just like multiprocessing, multithreading is a way of achieving multitasking.
 In multithreading, the concept of threads is used.

 Let us first understand the concept of thread in computer architecture.